JKU-ICG/xai-assignment_model_explanations/README.md

 ### Model & Data

 * Which model are you going to explain?
 What does it do?
 On which data is it used?
-* Where did you get the model and the data used?
+* From where did you get the model and the data used?
 * Describe the model.

 ### Explainability Approaches